tigera-solutions/cc-aks-security-compliance-workshop/config-demo-apps.md

     EOF
     ```

-2. Deploy global alerts.
+2. Deploy some global alerts.

-   >The alerts will be explored in a later lab.
+   >This alerts will be explored later in the workshop.

    a.
 Unsanctioned DNS endpoint global alert